How to Calibrate Your Kiln Sitter for Accurate Firings

 As this happens over and over, eventually the sensing rod will become much thinner than it started.
 It may even wear down to a point.
 This can affect the timing of when your kiln shuts off.

 If your sensing rod is worn down to a point, then it’s not the same size as when it started out so the rod won’t sit at the same angle.

 Here are the sensing rods in 3 of my kilns.
-The one on the left is fairly new.
-The one on the right has been used the most.
+The first one is fairly new.
+The last one has been used the most.
 You can see how it’s starting to disintegrate and wear thin.
 It still has a fair bit of life in it.
 I’ve seen much worse.

 Since the rod rests on the cone on the inside of the kiln, a thinner point will have it sitting a bit lower.
 Since it’s on a fulcrum like a teeter-totter, this means the claw on the outside of the kiln will sit a bit higher.
 One end goes down, the other end goes up.

 If the claw starts out higher, it doesn’t have to move as much before it releases the latch to shut the kiln off.
 This results in an under-fired kiln load.